 Relationship to VS Code Desktop

 VS Code for the Web provides a browser-based experience for navigating files and repositories and committing lightweight code changes.
-However, if you need access to a runtime to run, build, or debug your code, or you want to use platform features such as a terminal, we recommend moving your work to the desktop application or GitHub Codespaces for the full capabilities of VS Code.
-In addition, VS Code Desktop lets you run extensions that aren't supported in the web version, and use a full set of keyboard shortcuts not limited by your browser.
+However, if you need access to a runtime to run, build, or debug your code, you want to use platform features such as a terminal, or you want to run extensions that aren't supported in the web, we recommend moving your work to the desktop application, GitHub Codespaces, or using Remote - Tunnels for the full capabilities of VS Code.
+In addition, VS Code Desktop lets you use a full set of keyboard shortcuts not limited by your browser.

 You can also switch between the Stable and Insiders versions of VS Code for the Web by selecting the gear icon, then Switch to Insiders Version..., or by navigating directly to https://insiders.vscode.dev.

 By navigating to https://vscode.dev, you can create a new local file or project, work on an existing local project, or access source code repositories hosted elsewhere, such as on GitHub and Azure Repos (part of Azure DevOps).